 This jumper enables or disables the audio codec auto detect function.
 If a CNR card based audio codec is found, then the auto detect function will automatically disable the onboard audio codec to avoid conflict.
 If the auto detect function is disabled, then the mainboard will always disable the onboard audio codec.

-CPU FSB Setting Jumper Switch: SW1
+CPU FSB Setting Jumper: FSBJP

-This jumper switch allows you to set up CPU FSB frequency.
-Follow the table below to set up:
+This jumper allows you to set up CPU FSB frequency.